sneko/backup-cleaner/README.md

 ## Frequently Asked Questions

-### How to customize the retention rule?
+### How to customize the retention rules?

 The easiest way is to look at the CLI documentation with `npx backup-cleaner --help`.

-### What is daily/weekly/monthly/yearly periods?
+### What are daily/weekly/monthly/yearly periods?

-It keeps one backup per range, over N range in the past.
+It keeps one backup per range (daily/weekly/...), over N periods in the past.

 _For example: `--dailyPeriod 7`, it will keep one backup per day, over 7 days in the past._

-It you set a range period to 0, it means this range won't be saved.
+It you set a range period to 0, it means this range won't be taken into account.

 ### Why is specifying patterns mandatory?